eirinikos/django-tutorial-mysite/README.md

 Not much to see here - just a repo with commits that document the steps I'm taking with my first foray in [Django](https://www.djangoproject.com/).
 This is an effort to familiarize myself with standard Django lingo and with the Django paradigm.

 Read my commit history and the rest of this README to get a condensed understanding of the material that's covered in each part of [this Django tutorial](https://docs.djangoproject.com/en/2.0/intro/tutorial01/).
+My primary motivation for this repo is the desire to write about my learning process so that Future Me has a handy journal to re-read someday.

+I *could* use my personal blog for this purpose, but I enjoy the challenge of keeping things focused, clear, and pithy - i.e., in the restrictive format of a commit message or a well-outlined README doc.
+Because learning is an iterative process, it makes sense to track it with Git.
+Per [these guidelines](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project), I stick with the imperative present tense in the commit message header.
+As for the body of each commit, I'm still experimenting with writing quality messages that explain more *why* than *how*.
+For this reason, the messages themselves are less contained, more freewheeling and varied in tone and tense.

 ### The Django ORM
 Run `python manage.py shell` to invoke the Python shell and interact with the object-relational mapper.
 (Sample questions and choices are inspired by [this](http://www.postkiwi.com/2008/beached-whale-in-new-zealand/).)